Thursday, December 10, 2009

 Roofer: No, that's how it's done.

-my wife really hates the way it looks.
+Me: I got to be honest, my wife really hates the way it looks.

 Roofer: She'll get used to it, give it some time.